-Before we dig into the nitty-gritty details of how to make a high-functioning and efficient schedule, take a second to better understand what a master employee schedule does:
+Before we dig into the nitty-gritty details of how to make a high-functioning and efficient schedule, take a second to better understand what a master employee schedule (or schedule template) does:

 Proper scheduling requires gaining a birds-eye view of your staff resources over a long period of time to better determine supply and demand, especially during the peaks and valleys your business may endure.

 When a master schedule is done right, it will reduce: